Loft conversion with large rooflight

 Generally, other types of heat pumps do not require planning permission.

 Ground source heat pumps (GSHP) are classed as permitted development.
-However, in sensitive areas such as Areas of Outstanding Natural Beauty (AONBs) or sites of special scientific interest (SSSI) or archaeological interest, planning permission may be required for the excavation works.
+However, in sites of special scientific interest (SSSI) or archaeologically sensitive areas, planning permission may be required for the excavation works.

 In Northern Ireland, permitted development rules state that no part of the ground source heat pump can be within 3 metres of a boundary and the external unit must not exceed 4 metres in height.